Kaludii/Kaludii/README.md

 https://user-images.githubusercontent.com/63890666/221020043-32b4803a-be5d-4239-bd7b-2f9e547c9039.mp4

 ### <div align="center">Hello!
 I'm Bilal, a full-time Data Analyst at Northshore Clinical Labs 👨‍💻 working remotely.
-I am also currently a Data Science student at Northwestern University 👨‍🎓 and Machine Learning Enthusiast. 🤖</div>
+I am also a recent graduate of Northwestern University's Data Science Data Science Program 👨‍🎓 and Machine Learning Enthusiast.
+Solving problems one line of code at a time, and one pun at a time. 🤖</div>

-- 🛠️ I’m currently working on [curated-cuisine-coalition](https://github.com/NebulaCrasher/curated-cuisine-coalition) for my Final Project in the Data Science Program.
+- 🛠️ I just completed working on [curated-cuisine-coalition](https://github.com/NebulaCrasher/curated-cuisine-coalition) for my Final Project in the Data Science Program.

 - 🧠 I’m currently learning Streamlit and how it can help to quickly make WebUI's.